 With the memory and I/O decode worked out, it was time to move onto the TMS9918 video chip…

-Unfortunately, the TMS9918 video chip has been designed to work pretty closely with 64K of 4116-style 8K DRAMs.
-They’re not uncommon right now, but I don’t want to put eight of them on my board, which I don’t want to when I have a bunch of perfectly good 64K SRAM chips right here.
+Unfortunately, the TMS9918 video chip has been designed to work pretty closely with eight 4116-style 16Kbit DRAMs.
+They’re not uncommon right now, but I don’t want to put eight of them on my board, especially when I have a bunch of perfectly good 64K SRAM chips right here.
 Fortunately, a guy called Tom LeMense already figured out how to convert a TMS9918 to use SRAM, so I ripped off his design wholesale.

 It was a little weird for me to discover that the TMS99x8 is not reset by the CPU, as I assumed every peripheral would have to be.
 If you don’t have an expansion device (e.g. an ADAM) to reset it for you, it ain’t getting reset!
 I guess the BIOS must do all the initialization and doesn’t want to be overruled.
 This lack of a reset was so surprising to me, that I had to confirm it with another set of schematics of the ColecoVision “Delta” board inside an ADAM.

 As an aside, you might notice that the schematic says TMS9928.
-The TMS9918, as far as I can tell, has virtually identical features to the TMS9928 other than not being able to output RGB, and it’s more widely available - probably thanks to being included in every MSX1 that ended up in a Chinese scrapyard.
-If I ever have to move to a TMS9928 (because maybe I misread something), then it will probably require a board rework as the pinout is a little different, but that’s an excuse to do an even smaller version in my book.
+The TMS9918, as far as I can tell, has virtually identical features to the TMS9928 other than not being able to output RGB (via YCbCr,) and it’s more widely available - probably thanks to being included in every MSX1 that ended up in a Chinese scrapyard.
+If I ever have to move to a TMS9928 (because maybe I misread something), then it will probably require a board rework as the pinout is a little different and I would have to make a composite output circuit, but that’s an excuse to do an even smaller version in my book.

 Watching the Clock